 Off-Highway Vehicle (OHV) Visitors to the Forest will find over 3,600 miles of roads and trails designated open for motorized travel.

-Motorized Trail Permits - In the South Dakota portion of the Forest, you will need to display a valid Black Hills Motorized Trail Permit for the following:
+Motorized Trail Permits - In the SD portion of the Forest, you will need to display a valid Black Hills Motorized Trail Permit for the following:

 There are two types of permits available: Annual and 7-day Motorized Trail Permits.
-Permits are available for purchase online, or at any of the Forest Offices.
+Permits are available at any of the Forest Offices.
 Permit sales support maintenance of the Forest’s motorized trail system.
-Note: A Black Hills Motorized Trail Permit is not required for trails in Wyoming.
-For more information regarding trail permits and state licensing requirements, click HERE.

 OHV Areas Open to Cross-Country Travel - There are two open riding areas designated on the Forest.
 These areas are less than 5 acres in size and are located at Spearfish Quarry and Bearlodge Pit.
 Other cross -country, motorized travel is authorized for the purposes of elk retrieval, and dispersed camping, as described on the MVUM.